H\"older regularity of the solution to the complex Monge-Amp\`ere equation with $L^p$ density: Introduction

 To convert \eqref{1.2} into a suitable property for our use, we need two basic results.
-First, from \cite{KZ10}, we know that \eqref{1.2} implies the potential-theoretic ``$t^{\frac1m}$-property".
+First, from Khanh and Zampieri \cite{KZ10}, we know that \eqref{1.2} implies the potential-theoretic ``$t^{\frac1m}$-property".
 By \cite{K13} and \cite{HK14} this implies in turn that there is an exhaustion function $\rho$ which defines $\Om $ by $\rho<0$ such that